Émile Mauchamp: Morocco

 After a journey to Jerusalem, he was chosen by decree of the minister of foreign affairs to go to Morocco and run a pharmacy created in Marrakesh in 1905.

+He arrived in Marrakesh October 1905.
+He took residence in the former home of Fernand Linarès, a French doctor who stayed in Morocco from 1877 to 1902.
+Mauchamp ingratiated himself to Marrakshi notables including members of the Glaoui family as well as Abd al-Hafid Ibn Hassan al-Alawi, pasha of Marrakesh and brother of Sultan Abdelaziz, whom Abd al-Hafid would later challenge and depose in the Hafidiya.
+As a French doctor, Mauchamp observed the political events involved in Abd al-Hafid's ascent and maintained French connections to him in spite of the significant German support and influence.

+A typhus epidemic broke out in the summer of 1906, as political developments were intensifying in the aftermath of the Algeciras Conference (16 January – 7 April 1906).
+Mauchamp wrote to his French superiors that he was forced to do "lots of medicine and little politics."

 Assassination

 Mauchamp was beaten to death just outside his medical clinic in Marrakesh on March 19, 1907.
 The event was the culmination of anti-European sentiment that was a reaction to the inaction of the Moroccan sultan to counter European influence.

+According to Jim Paul, "the circumstances of the case were very clearly political.
+Though specific accounts of the murder vary, there is general agreement that the cause was Mauchamp's known espionage activities."

 Funeral

 Émile Mauchamp was given a national funeral and was awarded the medal of the Legion of Honour posthumously.

 His funeral on April 11, 1907, was attended by a massive crowd including several political figures such as the French Minister of Foreign Affairs Stephen Pichon.
 Mauchamp's casket arrived at the station of Chalon-sur-Saône at 9 am, draped in the French flag.
 His coffin was displayed on a catafalque placed in front of the town hall.
 No fewer than 7 speeches were made.
 The funeral procession then headed to the Cemetery of the East; shopkeepers lowered their curtains.
 He was interred in the intimacy of his family, but the citizens had an opportunity to pay their last respects.

 The spectacle of Mauchamp's assassination in L'Illustration.